Arezzo Cathedral: Interior

 The interior has a nave and two aisles divided by piers with ogival arches, with five spans covered by cross vaulting, without a transept.
 The seven stained glass windows in the south aisles were executed in 1516-1524 by Guillaume de Marcillat, who also painted frescos of biblical scenes on the ceiling.
 Almost a century and a half after the work of Marcillat, Salvi Castellucci completed the fresco work on the fourth and fifth aisles.
 Other stained glass windows are in the presbytery, one also by Marcillat and another by early 15th-century Florentine masters.

 The presbytery houses a large arch dedicated to Saint Donatus.
 Sculpted in marble, it has twelve small piers terminating in spires and pinnacles in Gothic style and was executed by Florentine, Aretine and Sienese artists of the 14th century, including (in the lower section) Agnolo di Ventura and Agostino di Giovanni.
 The wooden choir of the Grand Chapel was designed by Giorgio Vasari in 1554.

-In the counter-façade is the hexagonal baptismal font, with reliefs by Donatello's workshop, including a "Baptism of Christ" by Donatello himself.
+In the counter-façade is the hexagonal baptismal font, with reliefs by Donatello's workshop, including a "Baptism of Christ" by Donatello himself.Ref.?
 The Chapel of the Madonna del Confort is a Neoclassicist work, built from 1796 and housing several terracottas by Andrea della Robbia.
 In the same side is the cenotaph of Guido Tarlati, lord of Arezzo until 1327.
 According to some, it was designed by Giotto, and executed by Agnolo di Ventura and Agostino di Giovanni.
 Near to the cenotaph is Piero della Francesca's Mary Magdalene (1460s).

 In the south aisle is the funerary monument of Pope Gregory X (died 1276), dating to the early 14th century.
 Another funerary monument in the aisles is that of Ciuto Tarlati (1334), formed by a marble sarcophagus of the 4th century AD and a series of reliefs by Agostino di Giovanni, crowned by a 14th-century fresco.

 A number of liturgical objects from the cathedral can be found in the nearby diocesan museum.